REPALphilread/ReP_AL-3D-Lawn-Mower/Readme.txt

 Arduino Code
 ------------
 The mower software is in the folder Mower Arduino Code:
+PLEASE ALWAYS USE THE LATEST VERSION OF THE CODE

 Upload the MEGA code to the Arduino MEGA
 Upload the Nano code to the Arduino Nano
 Upload the NodeMCU code to the NodeMCU Board   (includes new code)